viking2917/cordova-plugin-jitsi-meet-sdk/README.md

 All parameters are optional except for room.
 You need to specify at least the room name.

 - If serverURL is not specified by default is "https://meet.jit.si".
-- NOTE: DO NOT USE meet.jit.si.
-FOR PRODUCTION.
+- _NOTE: DO NOT USE meet.jit.si. for production_.
 It is not supported for that,and has a 5 minute demo limit.
 Per their recommendations use either a self-hosted jitsi server or JAAS (https://8x8.vc).

 - All feature flags not specified are in their default value.